qiskit-community/spank-plugins/qrmi/README.md

 ```

 ## How to run task_runner for Python version
-`task_runner` for Python version is already included in qiskit-qrmi package.
-User can use task_runner command after installing qiskit-qrmi.
+`task_runner` for Python version is already included in qrmi package.
+User can use task_runner command after installing qrmi.
 For detailed instructions on how to use it, please refer to this [README](./bin/task_runner/README.md).

 ## How to generate stub file for python code